CS2-SUTD/Gateway-Chute/README.md

 ```

 #### Multi-stream setup
-1. Create the relevant config files for each stream (for organisation, keep them in a folder named `config`).
-Main changes to be made are:
+1. Modify the existing configuration files for each stream in the `config` folder.
+Ensure the following changes are made:
     - `cam_id`: should be unique
     - `cpu_cores`: should not be 0 when having multiple streams
     - `socket port`: should be unique